All Hail West Texas

-When the promotional copies of this album were sent out, a unique General Highway Map of a part of West Texas was included in the mailing.
-Apparently, this was not acknowledged by any of the critics who received it.

 In May 2013, Darnielle announced that Merge Records would reissue All Hail West Texas on July 23 of that year, on vinyl for the first time.
 The announcement included a link to an explanatory essay by Matt Fraction.
 The reissue includes remastered versions of the original recordings, seven previously unreleased tracks contemporary to the original album, and a new 1,800-word essay by Darnielle about the album and his writing process.

 Reception

 All Hail West Texas was well received by critics compared to other albums created by the Mountain Goats.
 Critics point out the use of the Panasonic RX-FT500 and how the album had a more raw sound than a studio recording.
 It is also mentioned that the "wheel grind" of the tape recorder itself is heard throughout the album.
 Some of the album's critics hold that the general direction of the album is hard to follow.
 The 2013 reissue was given the title of "Best New Reissue" by Pitchfork Media.